Commonwealth Aboriginal and Torres Strait Islander Employment Strategy

 This page is: current

-Download this publicationCommonwealth Aboriginal and Torres Strait Islander Employment Strategy (MS Word Document)Commonwealth Aboriginal and Torres Strait Islander Employment Strategy (PDF File)
+Download the publicationCommonwealth Aboriginal and Torres Strait Islander Employment Strategy (MS Word Document)Commonwealth Aboriginal and Torres Strait Islander Employment Strategy (PDF File)

 1. The Commonwealth Government is committed to achieving better results for Aboriginal and Torres Strait Islander Australians in three key priorities—getting children to school, adults into work, and building safe communities.